Skip to product information

 fingering weight

-hand wash cool, dry flat
+hand wash, dry flat

-recommended for: sweaters & garments, colourwork, lace, shawls, cables, hats, mittens & scarves
+sweaters & garments, colourwork, lace, shawls, cables, hats, mittens & scarves

 made in Norway

 Peer Gynt has been on the market ever since 1938, and the structure of the yarn makes it a favorite for knitting traditional kofte sweaters.
 Peer Gynt remains as popular a yarn today as it was then.
 In the autumn of 2022, we launched a thinner version of exactly the same yarn, with the same good properties - Tynn Peer Gynt.
 Garments made of Norwegian wool are light, warm and grow softer every time you wear them.
-Norwegian wool is durable and pill-resistant, and its superior resilience ensures that garments keep their shape over time.
-Be kind to the environment!
+Norwegian wool is durable and pill-resistant, and its superior resilience ensures that garments keep their shape over time.Β Be kind to the environment!
 Wool is breathable and rarely needs washing.
 Instead, we recommend airing your wool garments.
 Garments made of Norwegian wool have a long lifespan and can remain just as beautiful for several generations.
 As a result, Norwegian wool can contribute to more sustainable consumption.

 The same fiber is used in both Peer Gynt and Tynn Peer Gynt, but in different thicknesses - Tynn Peer Gynt is a 3-ply yarn and Peer Gynt is a 4-ply yarn.